Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Decomposing the DUAL problem

 Most algorithms proposed in the literature adopt their own specific assignment extensions in specific sequences.
 The assignments successively considered during the recursive execution of the algorithms can be analyzed through a tree\nbdash-like structure.
 Intuitively, each node of the tree can be associated with a tried assignment, and nodes of the tree are connected when their assignments are one the direct extension of the other.
 We can call these trees \emph{assignment trees}.

-Inspired by the algorithm proposed by \citet{Gaur1999},\footnote{Readers can find in Appendix~\ref{sec:alg-gaur-det} a \emph{deterministic} algorithm, based on that of \citet{Gaur1999} (see also~\citep{Gaur2004}), deciding hypergraph duality.
+Inspired by the algorithm proposed by \citet{Gaur1999},\footnote{Readers can find in \cref{sec:alg-gaur-det} a \emph{deterministic} algorithm, based on that of \citet{Gaur1999} (see also~\citep{Gaur2004}), deciding hypergraph duality.
 Note that the original algorithm proposed by \citeauthor{Gaur1999} aims instead at deciding \emph{self}\nbdash-duality of DNF Boolean formulas.
 It is from the algorithm reported in the appendix that we have taken ideas to devise our nondeterministic algorithm.
-Note that the exposition in Appendix~\ref{sec:alg-gaur-det} builds up on concepts, definitions, and lemmas discussed in Sections~\ref{sec:assignment_trees} and~\ref{sec:logarithmic_refuters}.} we will now describe the construction of a general assignment tree $\Tree(\G,\H)$ that simultaneously represents all possible decompositions of an input \DualProbHyp instance $\tuple{\G,\H}$ according to (assignment extensions directly derived from) the extension\nbdash-types (ii) and (iii).
+Note that the exposition in \cref{sec:alg-gaur-det} builds up on concepts, definitions, and lemmas discussed in \cref{sec:assignment_trees,sec:logarithmic_refuters}.} we will now describe the construction of a general assignment tree $\Tree(\G,\H)$ that simultaneously represents all possible decompositions of an input \DualProbHyp instance $\tuple{\G,\H}$ according to (assignment extensions directly derived from) extension\nbdash-types~\ref*{ext:inc_crt} and~\ref*{ext:exc}.
 This tree is of super\nbdash-polynomial size.
-However, it will be shown later that whenever $\H \neq \Tr(\G)$, then there must exist in this tree a path of length $O(\log \InputSize)$ whose end\nbdash-node can be recognized with low computational effort as a node witnessing the non\nbdash-duality of hypergraphs $\G$ and $\H$.
+However, it will be shown later that whenever $\G$ and $\H$ are not dual, then there must be in this tree a node at depth $O(\log \InputSize)$ which can be recognized with low computational effort as a witness of the non\nbdash-duality of hypergraphs $\G$ and $\H$.

 Intuitively, each node $p$ of the tree $\Tree(\G,\H)$ is associated with an assignment $\sigma_p$.
 In particular, the root is labeled with the empty assignment.
-Node $p$ of the tree has a child $q$ for each assignment $\sigma_q$ that can be obtained from $\sigma_p$ through an elementary extension of type (ii) or (iii).
-The edge $(p,q)$ is then labeled by precisely this extension.
+Node $p$ of the tree has a child $q$ for each assignment $\sigma_q$ that can be obtained from $\sigma_p$ through an elementary extension of type~\ref*{ext:inc_crt} or~\ref*{ext:exc}.
+Edge $(p,q)$ is then labeled by precisely this extension.